BeichuanH/beichuan/_pages/about.md

 <a href="https://beichuanh.github.io/beichuan/portfolio/portfolio-1/">Research Activities on ICEs</a>

-I have also been engaged in research and teaching at the Unit of Mechatronics (2021-2023).
-During this period, my work focused on embedded systems for motor control, system identification of battery models, and energy optimization of hybrid powertrain systems.
+During the period of 2021-2023, I was actively involved in research and teaching at the Unit of Mechatronics.
+The work involves embedded systems for motor control, system identification of battery models, and energy optimization of hybrid powertrain systems.

 <a href="https://beichuanh.github.io/beichuan/portfolio/portfolio-2/">Research Activities on Mechatronics</a>